-- CE activities must include a selection of active learning strategies to keep learners engaged in the material. - Active learning is an instructional strategy in which the participant engages in exercises within an activity to practice the concepts, skills, or knowledge being taught. - Active learning helps participants acquire and retain material/concepts more effectively and provides opportunity for participants to assess their own progress in achievement of learning objectives.
+- CE activities must include active learning. - Active learning is an instructional strategy in which the participant engages in exercises within an activity to practice the concepts, skills, or knowledge being taught. - Active learning helps participants acquire and retain material/concepts more effectively and provides opportunity for participants to assess their own progress in achievement of learning objectives.
 Active learning engages participants throughout the activity. - The active learning strategy must align with the activity type.